MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/3-choose-the-right-cli-tool.md

 **Key points:**

 * AzureRM is a PowerShell module that is still referenced for Azure administration with PowerShell.
 However, it has been replaced by Azure PowerShell and has an official retirement date of February 29 2024.
 If you're using AzureRM, you can [migrate Azure PowerShell from AzureRM to Az](/powershell/azure/migrate-from-azurerm-to-az).

+* Feature parity for Azure services doesn't always exist between Azure CLI and Azure PowerShell although the Azure CLI now supports xxx Azure services.
+Azure PowerShell supports yyy Azure services with more Azure services or features added at each bi-monthly publish.

 # [Bicep vs Terraform](#tab/bicep-terrafrom)